Purchases and Refunds

 - A ticket transferred after purchase stays blocked until it returns to the original purchaser.

-- If Hubbaly already knows transfer-back will fail under event holder-uniqueness rules, purchase detail can show
+- If Hubbaly already knows transfer-back will fail because the original purchaser already holds another active ticket for a strict members-only event that does not allow guest tickets, purchase detail can show

-Transfer back blockedinstead ofTransfer back first. - Transfer-back can fail under event holder-uniqueness rules, in which case the case moves to organiser/support handling.
+Transfer back blockedinstead ofTransfer back first. - Transfer-back can fail under strict members-only holder rules, in which case the case moves to organiser/support handling.

 Refund emails you may receive

-Refund acceptedmeans Hubbaly accepted the refund action or resell processing step and is still working through settlement.Refund completedis the final confirmation after money movement finishes.- Resell completion emails include ticket type, original paid amount, retained Hubbaly fee, retained Stripe processing fee, and final refund amount.
+Refund acceptedmeans Hubbaly accepted the refund action or ticket return processing step and is still working through settlement.Refund completedis the final confirmation after money movement finishes.- Ticket return completion emails include ticket type, original paid amount, retained Hubbaly fee, retained Stripe processing fee, and final refund amount.

 Queue position visibility

-- While your request is still waiting, Hubbaly shows your resell queue position on the purchase detail and ticket detail pages, and the purchase-level summary keeps the active queued positions visible.
+- While your request is still waiting, Hubbaly shows your Ticket Return Queue position on the purchase detail and ticket detail pages, and the purchase-level summary keeps the active queued positions visible.

 - Queue position is per event and ticket type.